 ONE MORE THING

-We hope you benefited from such a new-age marketing book and that using the persistent connection model makes digital marketing a little clearer, easier, and more affordable.
+We hope you have benefited from such a new-age marketing book and that using the Persistent Connection Model makes digital marketing a little clearer, easier, and more affordable.
 We have put this book together sincerely, believing that it is worth writing if it makes even one business or marketer's life easier.
 Thank you for being our reader!

-We would be highly grateful if you could take 5-10 minutes now and give us feedback in a few sentences on how you will apply this book in your work, what new knowledge you gained from it, and who you recommend it to.
+We would be incredibly grateful if you could take 5-10 minutes now and give us feedback in a few sentences on how you will apply this book in your work, what new knowledge you gained from it, and who you recommend it to.

 Scan the code and leave your feedback here: